jflessau/winbot-twitter-bot/README.md

 ### It’s kinda time consuming - what can I do about that?
 Theres not much you can do about that.
 Let this bot run on a raspberry or arduino, control it with [cron](https://en.wikipedia.org/wiki/Cron) and wait for some prices :)

 ## Donate
 Did you win cool stuff?
-Feel free to throw some cash for a beer into my direction:
+Feel free to throw some cash for a beer in my direction:
 [Donate](https://paypal.me/jflessau)